indrekluuk/LiveOV7670_stm32-arduino/README.md

 Camera connections:
 A8 - XCLCK (camera clock)
-PB3 - HREF (Connecting this is not mandatory.Code is not using it)
+PB3 - HREF (Connecting this is not mandatory.
+Code is not using it)
 PB4 - PCLCK (pixel clock)
 PB5 - VSYNC (vertical sync)
 PB6 - i2c Clock (10K resistor to 3.3V)